Bairabi–Sairang line

 India earthquake zone map showing Bairabi–Sairang line in zone 5.

 The Bairabi–Sairang line is an Indian railway line from Bairabi to Sairang in Mizoram under the Northeast Frontier Railway zone of Indian Railways.
 It is the only railway line that connects Aizawl, the capital city of Mizoram, with other parts of India.
 The project initiated in 2015, was completed and inaugurated in 2025.
-It reduce the travel time from Bairabi to Aizawl—from 6–7 hours by road to under 2 hours by train benefitting students, traders, medical patients and tourists with a more affordable travel option.
+It reduce the travel time from Bairabi to Aizawl—from 6–7 hours by road to under 1 hour by train and Silchar in just 3 hours which used to take 8-12 hours by road, benefitting students, traders, medical patients and tourists with a more affordable travel option.

 History

-In 1999, the plan to built Bairabi-Sairang line conceived, but did not materialise due to the proposed alignment through deep forest, hence, in 2006 a survey for new alignment was completed and the new alignment was approved in 2008.
+In 1099, the plan to built Bairabi-Sairang line conceived, but did not materialise due to the proposed alignment through deep forest, hence, in 2006 a survey for new alignment was completed and the new alignment was approved in 2008.
 The construction started in 2015.
-The 23% of the line is on bridges including 55 major bridges including one of India’s tallest pier bridges (114m) over the Kurung river, 30% through 45 tunnels, and the rest on steep unstable slopes in earthquake prone seismic zone 5, making construction riskier.
+The 23% of the line is on bridges including 55 major bridges including one of India’s tallest pier bridge 105 m over the Kurung river, 30% through 45 tunnels, and the rest on steep unstable slopes in earthquake prone seismic zone 5, making construction riskier.
 Bairabi-Sairang rail line entails 142 bridges (55 major bridges and 87 minor bridges), and four stations, and 28 ha land was acquired for the construction.
-The Northeast Frontier Railway completed the construction of the tallest pier in Mizoram in the approach of Sairang Railway Station, the height of this pier is 104 meter.
+The Northeast Frontier Railway completed the construction of the tallest pier in Mizoram in the approach of Sairang Railway Station, the height of this pier is 105 m.
 On 23 August 2023, a span under construction on the Sairang bridge collapsed, killing 26 workers.
+Key details of this project aside from Kurung Bridge are a 1870 m long tunnel (the longest among 45 tunnels in this stretch), the 331 m long bridge near Hortoki station (the longest among 55 major bridges and 87 minor bridges in this stretch) & 66 scenic curves enroute.

 In 2008, the total estimated cost of entire project as ₹619 crore, later revised to ₹2384 crores, then ₹5021.45 crores, and then in 2017 to ₹8605 crores, and actually costed ₹8,071 crore upon completion in 2025.

 On 13 September 2025, Prime Minister Narendra Modi inaugurated the railway line with an opening service of the Sairang–Delhi Rajdhani Express, the Sairang–Guwahati Express and the Sairang-Kolkata Express.